How Much Does Stump Grinding Cost in 2025?

 Terrain

 Working on difficult terrain incurs additional costs of up to $50 per hour or a flat fee upcharge of up to $200.
 Grinding a stump on flat, grassy terrain is considerably easier than working on a stump on rocky, uneven, or hilly terrain.
-Working in difficult conditions takes longer, hence the additional labor costs.
+Working in challenging conditions takes longer, hence the additional labor costs.

 Permit